 This breed is very unique – Silken Windhounds are mostly bred in the United States, but you can also find them in Canada, Europe and Africa.
-The history of the Silky Hound is not that long.
+The history of this hound is not that long.
 The breed was invented in 1985 by Francie Stull.
 She wanted to create a dog which would be a little bit smaller than most hounds but with the same temperament – intelligence combined with affection.
 The Silken Dog came into being from combining two commonly known breeds: the Borzoi and the Whippet.
-Let’s find out more about this beautiful breed.
+Let’s find out more about this beautiful breed and its traits.

 The appearance of the Silken Windhound fits into the pattern of a coursing dog.
 The Silk Hound is athletic – muscular and slender – although it is a relatively small breed.
-The Silken Windhound size falls within the ambit of 18.5-23.5 inches (47-60 cm) at the withers.
-Male Silken Windhounds weigh between 33 and 55 Ib (15-25 kg), females – between 22 and 44 Ib (10-20 kg).
-It is fair to say that the Silken Windhound has a classic coursing dog build.
+The Silken Windhound size falls within the ambit of 18-24 inches (47-60 cm) at the shoulder, according to the United Kennel Club.
+Male Silkens weigh between 33 and 55 Ib (15-25 kg), females – between 22 and 44 Ib (10-20 kg).
+It is fair to say that the this dog has a classic coursing dog build.

 The proportions of a Silken Dog can be drawn into a square or rectangle.
 These dogs have long heads and their scull is narrow at the back (you can see it especially when looking at the Silk Hound from above).
 Their neck is relatively long – and because of that some people say that they are similar to giraffes.
 The Silken Windhounds’ topline clearly rises from behind the withers to reach the highest point over the last rib, then falls gradually towards the long croup.
 They have short backs and muscular loins.
 Their tails are long and flexible.

 Is the Silken Windhound a good choice for families with children?
 The answer is short – yes, it is!
-The Silken Windhound temperament can be defined as friendly, gentle and caring.
+Its temperament can be defined as friendly, gentle and caring.
 That means that they make great companions for children.
 Some people may think that because of the Windhound’s coursing attributes they may be dangerous – but this is not true.
 Silken Windhounds are very intelligent.
 They know when they can hunt and when to be calm and polite.
-Silken Windhounds are also willing to meet and live with other animals – after appropriate preparation/training.
+They are also willing to meet and live with other animals – after appropriate preparation/training.

 Silken Windhounds are famous for being very smart.
 They are very eager to carry out orders – it makes them very satisfied and proud of themselves.
 The Silky Hound likes to be obedient to its owner but this is certainly not an obstacle for him to also show a lot of love.
 These dogs know when to behave in a particular way – this makes them great companions for different types of people.
 Silken Windhounds are disposed to be prime in the fields such as dog agility, dog therapy or flyball.